IacobOliver/IacobOliver/README.md

- ### 🌱 I’m currently learning Spring Boot, Security and Doker
+ ### 🌱 I’m currently learning PHP, Spring Boot, Security and Doker

- ### 🔭 I’m currently working on my styling and responsive skills
+ ### 🔭 I’m currently working on my styling and responsive skills, and mastering the relations between relational databases

+ ### I want to learn TypeScript

  ### Other specific things that i enjoy ->
   - bike rides